SQL Server Stretch Database pricing

 You can adjust the performance level of your Stretch Database.
 Changing performance levels takes a matter of minutes and your databases are online and available during the change.

 You can stretch up to 240 TB of data with Stretch Database.

 You can move your data back to the on-premises environment at any time.
 If you decide to unsubscribe from Stretch Database, you must move data back on premises via un-stretching or export to a storage service in order to retain access to the data.
 Note: Egress charges apply for data moving out of Azure.
 For more information on un-stretching or exporting data, please see the SQL Server 2016 Stretch Database documentation.

 You will consume approximately the same amount of storage in Stretch Database as you currently do in SQL Server, as the data originally stored in SQL Server is moved to Stretch Database.
-The Stretch Database advisor tool can help you estimate your storage needs.
-Please see the documentation on details of using the workload advisor.

 Stretch Database does not currently support stretching to another SQL Server.
 You cannot stretch a SQL Server database to another SQL Server database.
 If you would like to stretch your SQL Server database/table into another SQL Server instead of Stretch Database, please provide detailed feedback here.